Robert Morris looks to end streak vs Youngstown St. | WTOP

-BOTTOM LINE: Youngstown State looks to extend Robert Morris’s conference losing streak to seven games.
+BOTTOM LINE: Youngstown State looks to extend Robert Morris’s conference losing streak to eight games.
 Robert Morris’ last Horizon win came against the Milwaukee Panthers 67-64 on Jan.
-1. Youngstown State fell 77-72 at home to Detroit in its last outing.
+1. Youngstown State beat Robert Morris by six on the road in its last outing.

+VETERAN PRESENCE: Senior leadership could play a big role in this game’s outcome.
+AJ Bramah, Jon Williams and Kahliel Spear have collectively accounted for 50 percent of all Robert Morris scoring this season.
+For Youngstown State, .

-FACILITATING THE OFFENSE: Naz Bohannon has either made or assisted on 46 percent of all Youngstown State field goals over the last three games.
-The senior forward has accounted for 21 field goals and 16 assists in those games.
+CREATING OFFENSE: Naz Bohannon has accounted for 45 percent of all Youngstown State field goals over the last three games.
+Bohannon has 18 field goals and 17 assists in those games.

-STREAK STATS: Youngstown State has lost its last three road games, scoring 64.7 points, while allowing 85.3 per game.
+PERFECT WHEN: Youngstown State is a perfect 5-0 when it holds an opponent to 66 points or fewer.
+The Penguins are 4-10 when opponents score more than 66.

-DID YOU KNOW: Youngstown State has committed a turnover on just 14.9 percent of its possessions this season, which is the 10th-best percentage among all Division I teams.
-The Penguins have turned the ball over only 10.1 times per game this season.
+DID YOU KNOW: Youngstown State has committed a turnover on just 15.4 percent of its possessions this season, which is the top percentage among all Horizon teams.
+The Penguins have turned the ball over only 10.5 times per game this season.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25